davwright3/au_ootp_tournament_utilities/README.md

 - Add basic team stat views
 - Fix potential pathing issue for macOS settings read/write
 - Refactor stats calculations and some frames for modularity

+### v0.1.2.32 (Windows), v0.1.2.17 (macOS), v0.1.2.9 (macOS Intel release)

+- Add basic player card functionality for batters and pitcher

+  - Show player ratings and stats for all instances and for selected team

+- Display trends for individual batters and pitchers over time
+- Add card rating min and max tool on main stats page

 ---